spencermathias/rage/Requirements/rageStatemachine.rst

 ----------------------------
 2.6 transition to DEAL State
 ----------------------------
-the lobby state shall set the CurrentState to DEAL state when all the following are True
+the lobby state shall set the CurrentState to DEAL state when there are more players than minimumPlayers and any of the following are True

 * all the players are in a ready state
-* there are more players than minimumPlayers
-* there are more players than gameParameters.MaxPlayerCount
+* there are more players in the ready state than gameParameters.MaxPlayerCount

 3 Deal state
 -------------